 Options generally vest over periods of one to four years, and options that are forfeited or cancelled are available to be granted again.
 The contractual life of options is generally five or ten years from the grant date.
-Of the options granted in 2020, 103,000 options were granted outside of the 2014 Plan, as inducement grants material to certain individuals entering into employment with the Company.

 The assumptions used in the Black-Scholes option pricing model to determine the fair value of share options granted to employees during the period were as follows: